meistro57/Hemi-Lab_Ultra/README.md

 ## Usage
 1. Select a focus level.
-2. Adjust base frequency, beat frequency and volume as desired.
+2. Adjust base frequency, beat frequency, phase shift and volume as desired.
 3. Click **Begin Session** to start audio and visual guidance.
 4. Optionally enable REBAL shield or breath coach.
 5. After stopping, record your insights in the journal section.